 Note: Students should be aware that most orchestral music written in the past 90 years is under copyright and often available only via rental from the publisher.
 In these cases, the VYOA covers the first \$250 of the rental or purchase cost.
-All students planning to participate in these auditions should check in with Dr. Cumming no later than December 1, 2019 (by emailing art@vyo.org) to determine if your selected piece is suitable for programming and if it presents significant music rental or purchase costs so that you can make an alternate repertoire choice if necessary.
-Because of reproduction and broadcast rights costs, videos of performances of works still under copyright cannot be included in the RETN broadcasts and DVDs.
+All students planning to participate in these auditions should check in with Dr. Alpizar no later than December 1, 2021 (by emailing mark@vyo.org) to determine if your selected piece is suitable for programming and if it presents significant music rental or purchase costs so that you can make an alternate repertoire choice if necessary.
+Because of reproduction and broadcast rights costs, videos of performances of works still under copyright cannot be included in the Media Factory broadcasts.